Tomahawk (character): Fictional character biography

-Known as either Tom Hawk or Thomas Haukins, depending on which of two versions of his published history the reader prefers, "Tomahawk" was a soldier who served under George Washington in the warfare between the British, French and Iroquois forces during the decades prior to the American Revolutionary War.
-He acquired his nickname due to the resemblance between his birth name and a trademark weapon of the Iroquois Confederacy's warriors, and to the skill he developed with that weapon.
-He's assisted by a young white friend, Dan Hunter.
+Known as either Tom Hawk or Thomas Haukins, Tomahawk was a soldier who served under George Washington in the warfare between the British, French and Iroquois forces during the decades prior to the American Revolutionary War.
+He acquired his nickname due to the resemblance between his birth name and the tomahawk, a weapon used by the Iroquois.
+He is assisted by a young white friend, Dan Hunter.

-He subsequently achieved further fame as one of Washington's most capable operatives during the Revolution itself, leading a band of soldiers under the informal nickname of "Tomahawk's Rangers".

-In issues #35 and #36 (Sept.–Nov.
-1955), Tomahawk met a young Davy Crockett, who was very popular at the time.
-However, this was a historical error, as Crockett (1786–1836) was not born until after the Revolutionary War.
+Tomahawk achieved further fame as one of Washington's most capable operatives during the Revolutionary War, leading a band of soldiers under the informal nickname of "Tomahawk's Rangers".
+In issues #35 and #36, Tomahawk met a young Davy Crockett.
+This was an anachronism, as the real Crockett was not born until after the Revolutionary War.

-Issue #81 was also notable, introducing Miss Liberty (Bess Lynn), one of the earliest patriotic superheroes by the vague internal chronology of the DC Universe, who would make several more appearances in the series.
-Liberty Belle is a descendant of hers.
+Issue #81 introduced Miss Liberty (Bess Lynn), a patriotic-themed superhero who would make several more appearances in the series.
+The World War II era superheroine Liberty Belle is her descendant.

-In the Time Masters mini-series, it is established that Tomahawk's associate Dan Hunter is actually Rip Hunter's cousin who travels back in time to stop the Illuminati during the Revolutionary War, deciding to stay in the past.
+In the Time Masters mini-series, it was established that Dan Hunter is Rip Hunter's cousin.
+Dan traveled back in time to stop the Illuminati during the Revolutionary War and decided to stay in the past.

 In 1998, Tomahawk appeared in a Vertigo Visions one-shot, written by Rachel Pollack.
 This issue retold his origin.

 In 2008, he is featured in Bruce Jones' The War that Time Forgot.

 During his quest to find a special stone, Haukins met and married an Apache princess named Moon Fawn, with whom he had two sons; Hawk and Small Eagle.

 A new version of Tomahawk appeared in All-Star Western, Vol. 3, #13.